 When used in ranging (see 11.21.6 (Fine timing measurement (FTM) procedure)), The the Partial TSF Timer subfield is derived as described in 9.4.2.167 (FTM Parameter element) and indicates the TSF timer of the RSTA at the start of first availability window.

-When used in sensing (see 11.21.18 (WLAN sensing procedure) and 11.21.19 (SBP procedure)), the Partial TSF Timer subfield indicates the TSF timer of the transmitting STA at the start of the first availability window.
-The Partial TSF Timer subfield value is derived as follows, so as to have units of TUs: from the 64 TSF timer bits at the start of the first availability window, remove the most significant 38 bits and the least significant 10 bits. (#596, #597)
+When used in sensing (see 11.21.18 (WLAN sensing procedure) and 11.21.19 (SBP procedure)), the Partial TSF Timer subfield is derived as described in 9.4.2.167 (FTM Parameter element) and indicates the TSF timer of the transmitting STA (i.e. AP) at the start of the first availability window. (#596, #597)

 The Duration subfield in the Availability Window Information subfield indicates the duration of the corresponding availability window in units of 100 μs (giving it a value from 0 to ~12.7 ms).
 The value of 0 is reserved.